Sister Cities Progam

 - Municipal and technological cooperation

-- Promote a positive image of Philadelphia and the U.S.
+- Promoting democracy and a positive image of Philadelphia and the U.S.

-- Educate our citizens about the world and its diversity
+- Educating our citizens about the world and its diversity

 Adding New Sister Cities

 As much as we'd like to have a Sister City in every country, the economics of maintaining relationships doesn't permit it.
 At this time, Philadelphia is unable to accept additional Sister Cities because we are committed to strengthening the relationships with the ten cities with which we have established relationships.
 Our hope is to add more in the future.
 When we do, it is essential that there is a large local ethnic community and an established organization within the community to support each Sister City relationship.
 It is equally important that anyone interested in requesting that a new city be considered, contact our office for advice.